How to Become a CBT Therapist in Ontario

 These Colleges require a variety of education levels.

-Fundamental CBT Courses
+Fundamental or Basic CBT Courses

 Next, you will want to take a foundational course in CBT.
 Sometimes, you can take a CBT course as an elective in university.
 Here are some foundational courses that we recommend: